amanda-lambda/flappy-bird/README.md

 - pygame 1.9.3

 ## See the game in action!
-As an extra little bonus, I added Easy/Medium/Hard level of the game (by adjusting the gaps between the pipes).
+As an extra little bonus, I added Easy/Medium/Hard levels of the game (by adjusting the gaps between the pipes).

 ![Demo](demo/example.gif)

 ## Credit
-Thanks to sourabhv for the sprite images! https://github.com/sourabhv/FlappyBirdClone
+Thanks to sourabhv for the sprite images!

+https://github.com/sourabhv/FlappyBirdClone